|

 glass came in handy for carving.
 Other men watched with interest, and

+some helped scrape glue from chairs for me.
 Weeks went by in a flash.
 I shaped the curved

 sides of the body by bending water-soaked thin wood and heating it